asbhat1069/DATAREPTEST/README.md

 * set the selenium standalone server jar path to the env variable

 * Run using the command > protractor protractor.conf.js

+* The results will be generated in the Folder report in HTML format